BioSystemsUM/MEWpy/docs/problems.md

-The optimization API is common to the one defined for the optimization of metabolic constraints (Reactions and Genes),  .
+The optimization API is common to the one defined for the optimization of metabolic constraints (Reactions and Genes).
 MEWpy automatically  selects the phenotype simulator for the loaded model.

 ```python
 # load the model